An Overview of Costa Rica’s Schools and Education System

 An Overview of Costa Rica's Schools and Education System

-As an expat living in Costa Rica, you will love the fact that the country takes its schools and education system seriously, which means you or your children get an education built on the highest standards.
+When you move to Costa Rica with a family, you will love the fact that the country takes its schools and education system seriously, which means you or your children get an education built on the highest standards.

 That said, there is much you need to know about the education system in the country, including its public, private, and international schools.